Beginning of diocesan process on September 17, 2003. Vice postulatore: Fr. Michal Szafarski

 Interned at Auschwitz; reputation for holiness

 He was then taken to the concentration camp at Auschwitz.
-On the 27th of June 1941 Fr Jan was cruelly tortured and killed by a German soldier because he was a priest, and because he would not cease calling on the name of Jesus.
+On June 27, 1941, Fr.
+Jan was cruelly tortured and killed by a German soldier because he was a priest, and because he would not cease calling on the name of Jesus.
 He was 64 years old, 42 years professed and 38 years as a priest.
 We can add that he left a reputation for holiness of life, quite apart from his martyrdom.

 Others martyred with him at Auschwitz included: